-Whilst emailing and answering the phone is necessary to an extent, and an important part of professional communication, a vast amount of the emails and calls we receive on a daily basis are either complete rubbish, unimportant or non-urgent.
-Every time the phone rings or a new unopened envelope appears on your desktop, you’re distracted from the task at hand and then require a ‘recovery period’ to refocus on what you were doing before, losing even more precious minutes.
+Whilst replying to messages and answering the phone is necessary to an extent, and an important part of professional communication, a vast amount of the emails and calls we receive on a daily basis are either complete rubbish, unimportant or non-urgent.
+Every time the phone rings or a new message notification appears on your phone, you’re distracted from the task at hand and then require a ‘recovery period’ to refocus on what you were doing before, losing even more precious minutes.

 Focus and organisation are key to keeping on top of your communications traffic, and unsubscribing to those unnecessary mailing lists is sure to bring it down significantly.
 One of the best solutions could be to outsource this to someone else, but I will come onto that later.

 On average, employees attend up to 62 meetings per month.
 Considering that the majority of meetings last a minimum of 20 minutes, that’s a huge chunk taken from your day, particularly when the meeting is off-site and you have to factor in travel time, traffic and all the usual unexpected delays that inevitably strike.

 Meetings can be excellent creative and collaborative opportunities, but they can also be tedious and pointless when there’s no real agenda, focus or objective.
 Lots of CEOs turn up at meetings not even knowing who they’re going to meet.

 You really need to take the time to keep on top of your schedule to see if you can actually spare the time, then make the decision as to whether the meeting is beneficial or urgent, or whether a phone call would do the job.

 Trawling through the internet for relevant, focused information can take up hours of your day, especially when you’re constantly led astray by the seductive headlines and false articles that fill the web.
 What’s more, it's exhausting.